-Instructors must meet their scheduled classes unless the department chair has approved a substitute, class cancellation, reschedule, or replacement by a substitute activity.
-This obligation extends from the first day of classes through the end of final examination week.
+Instructors must meet their scheduled classes unless the department chair has approved a substitute, class cancellation, reschedule, or replacement by a substitute activity. obligation extends from the first day of classes through the end of final examination week.

 Instructors must meet their classes punctually.
 If for some valid reason you are unable to meet a class, you must notify the chairperson.
-Arrangements shall be made to offer alternate instruction as approved by the department chairperson.
+Arrangements shall be made by the adjunct faculty to offer alternate instruction as approved by the department chairperson.